 The carrying amounts of accounts payable and accrued liabilities are considered to be representative of their respective fair values because of the short-term nature of those instruments.
-Based on the borrowing rates available to the Company for loans with similar terms, which is considered a Level 2 input as described below, and because of the relatively recent financing date, the Company believes that the fair value of long-term debt approximates its carrying value.
+Based on the borrowing rates available to the Company for loans with similar terms, which is considered a Level 2 input as described below, the Company believes that the fair value of long-term debt approximates its carrying value.